flucoma/flucoma-docs/doc/DataSet.rst

    :arg labelSet: The FluidLabelSet to export to.
 Its content will be replaced.

-   Export to the dataset identifier to a FluidLabelSet.
+   Export the dataset identifier to a FluidLabelSet.

 :message merge: